EmbeddEdge/FinanceAutomatons/README.md

 The ideal output would be to generate monthly reports with or without suggestions that will help a person spend better in the next month.
 The ideal workflow is to remove as much manual entry and error-checking as possible.
 As close to real-time is another goal so that the data can be updated weekly or possibly even on a daily basis.

+## Current Status

+- **Manual Data Acquisition**: The CSV data needs to be manually downloaded from online banking or the banking app.
+It would be better if we could automate this.
+- **Manual Categorisation**: There is some auto-categorization that happens on the banking app but it still takes time for this to be checked.